 | HBS Working Paper Series

-We test the impact of a peer group savings program on precautionary savings, through two randomized field experiments among 2,687 microcredit clients.
-The first experiment finds that the Peer Group Treatment, which combines public goal setting, monitoring in the group, and non-financial rewards, increases savings in a new savings account significantly.
+We test the impact of a peer group savings program on precautionary savings through two randomized field experiments among 2,687 microcredit clients.
+The first experiment finds that the Peer Group Treatment, which combines public goal setting, monitoring in the group, and non-financial rewards, significantly increases savings in a new savings account.
 The number of deposits grows 3.7-fold, and the average savings balance almost doubles.
 In contrast, a more classical measure, a substantially increased interest rate, has no effect for most participants and raises the savings balance only for the very top of the distribution.
 A second experiment, conducted a year later, tests an alternative delivery mechanism and shows that effects of similar size can be achieved through feedback text messages, without meetings, rewards, or peer pressure.

 Growth and Development;